JasonLocklin/Dissertation/VWM/Results.md

-In order to explore the relationship between visual working memory and covert orienting, a generalized linear model was fit predicting group affiliation based on performance on the two tasks.
+In order to explore the relationship between visual working memory and covert orienting, a generalized linear model was fit predicting group affiliation based on the demonstrated deficits from the two tasks.
-Specifically, a logistic regression was computed based on predicting group with just CES in an initial model, and then sequentially adding the two visual working memory deficits ($P_{NT}$, and $P_G$ from the single target condition) in a second and third.
+Specifically, a logistic regression was computed based on predicting group with just CES in an initial model, and then sequentially adding the two visual working memory deficits ($P_{NT}$, and $P_G$ from the single target condition) in a second and third step.
 This order was chosen in order to examine visual working memory as a predictor of the patient group beyond (i.e., partialled on) the attentional deficits measured with the covert orienting task.
 In order to